Katies0lib/Chrismas-tree-cli/README.md

 # Chrismas-tree-cli
-a port repo
+* a port repo
- to lunch it just
+ to execute it use

 ```bash
 chmod x+ tree.sh